 The average 70 kg human being has approx. 4.2 L of blood.
 If a blood sample is centrifuged, a more or less turbid liquid (depending on the fat content of the blood) becomes visible with red sediment set off against it.
 The liquid component represents the blood plasma; the sediment is the so-called blood clot made out of blood cells.
 The ratio of plasma to blood cells is indicated by the hematocrit.
 This is physiologically at 42% for women and 45% for men.

-The plasma represents approximately 55% of the blood.
-It contains water, proteins, ions, hormones and physically dissolved gases.
-Serum free of coagulation factors can be obtained from the blood plasma.
+The plasma represents approx. 55% of the blood.
+It contains water, proteins, ions, hormones, and physically dissolved gases.
+The serum that is free of coagulation factors can be obtained from the blood plasma.

 Normal values of plasma electrolytes:

 The most common protein is albumin (54–60%).
 It is, therefore, essential for the oncotic pressure.
-Albumin is produced in the liver and is one of the smallest plasma proteins.
-It is used as a transporter of cations, bilirubin, fatty acids and cholate.
+Albumin is produced in the liver and is 1 of the smallest plasma proteins.
+It is used as a transporter of cations, bilirubin, fatty acids, and cholate.

 Other important plasma proteins are the globulins.
-These are divided into alpha, beta and gamma.
-Alpha and Beta globulins, like albumin, act as a vehicle.
-For example, the fat transporting LDL (low density lipoproteins) and HDL (high density lipoproteins) are important representative of the globulins.
+These are divided into alpha, beta, and gamma.
+Alpha and beta globulins, like albumin, act as a vehicle.
+E.g., the fat transporting LDL (low-density lipoproteins) and HDL (high-density lipoproteins) are important representatives of the globulins.